Data-Mining-CS568/NG-DBSCAN/README.md

 ### Instructions to run the Incremental NG-DBSCAN Code:

 <details>
-<summary> Generating and Plotting the already existing clusters (used as database in real life) </summary>
+<summary> Generate and Plot the already existing dataset (which is considered as database in real life) </summary>

 	- First put the points.txt and queries.txt for the dataset you want the algorithm to run on.